-- Understand the importance of Positive Psychology. - Developed the competence to practice the tools in the field. - Familiarize the concepts and perspectives in Positive psychology - Articulate the implications of Signature strengths. - Application of Positive Psychology in Everyday life.
+- Understand the importance of Positive Psychology. - Familiarize the concepts and perspectives in Positive psychology - Application of Positive Psychology in Everyday life.

 Introduction to Positive Psychology, Assumption and Goals of Positive Psychology; Genesis of Positive Psychology as a separate Branch; Eastern and Western Perspectives of Positive Psychology.